-Each Program has identified various programs or activities that will be funded during 2024, and that will directly contribute toward achieving the goals defined in this plan.
-Funding for each of these programs or activities are described in program-specific sections of AP-30, Method of Distribution and the HOME and NHTF Attachments to this Plan.
-But in general, the CDBG, HOME and NHTF, and ESG programs for 2024 are designed to address the three priority needs, Decent Housing, Suitable Living Environment, and Economic Opportunity.
+Each Program has identified various programs or activities that will be funded during 2025, and that will directly contribute toward achieving the goals defined in this plan.
+Funding for each of these programs or activities are described in program-specific sections of AP-30, Method of Distribution and the HOME and HTF Attachments to this Plan.
+But in general, the CDBG, HOME and HTF, and ESG programs for 2025 are designed to address the three priority needs, Decent Housing, Suitable Living Environment, and Economic Opportunity.
 Allocation priorities are based on expected funding and program evaluation of relative need amongst the related objectives identified in the Plan.
-For HOPWA, DHEC allocates funding for TBRA, Facility based Supportive Housing, STMRU, PHP, Transitional Housing and Supportive Housing, as each of these are successful in preventing homelessness of persons with HIV.
-CDBG-DR, which is not included in the Consolidated Plan and has its own, separate Action Plans, has been prioritized exclusively for housing rehab and replacement for eligible individuals affected by the 2015 Severe Storm and Hurricane Matthew.
-The Action Plan for CDBG Mitigation funds announced in 2019 and additional MIT funds awarded in 2021 is available on the SCDRO website, as is the Action Plan for the Hurricane Florence CDBG-DR allocation.
-HOME ARP has a separate Allocation Plan which was approved by HUD in May 2023.
+For HOPWA, SC DPH allocates funding for TBRA, Facility based Supportive Housing, STMRU, PHP, Transitional Housing and Supportive Housing, as each of these are successful in preventing homelessness of persons with HIV.
+The Action Plan for CDBG Mitigation funds announced in 2019 and additional MIT funds awarded in 2021 is available on the SCOR.
+Website.